MeierSoft/unidb/README.md

 A DataHistorian, also called a TimeSeries Database, collects metric data for a defined point and stores it in a database with a timestamp.
 Each data set therefore consists of a unique identifier for the data point, a timestamp and a metric value.
 The second part, the unidb, is a web-based user interface for the DH.
 It also contains modules for generating forms & reports and a graphical SQL editor.
 This allows you to create complete applications that use Mariadb or Mysql as a database.

-To install the application, please start the **install** programm as root.
+To install the application, please start the **install** programm as root (GUI) or edit the file config.txt and start the non-gui install script install_cli.py.

-More information like manuals, demo version or services at [MeierSoft.de](https://MeierSoft.de/en/).
+More information like install instructions, manuals, demo version or services at [MeierSoft.de](https://MeierSoft.de/en/).